MDES Design Innovation & Interaction Design

 The interaction between social, cultural and technological aspects of life defines the study of Interaction Design as a field of enquiry.
 Interaction is no longer merely a technological phenomenon, rather it is relational; it links every aspect of social life.

 This one-year course examines the relationship between the technological push for innovation and the societal search for personal equality, quality of life and community wellbeing.
 Students on this programme will explore how these societal issues are addressed by technological advancement and social innovation within contemporary society.

 The emphasis upon collaborative working and real world engagement is examined through projects exploring the impact of the Internet of Things, ‘big data’ and emerging technologies.
 We cover subjects as varied as high-rise living, improving the experience of homeless people and the encouragement of political discourse.
 Many projects are ‘live’ with organisations as diverse as Toshiba, the Scottish Government, Tesco Bank and Alzheimer Scotland, offering graduates a professional portfolio of work upon graduation.

 International links are a valued component and the Winter School at GSA Highlands and Islands is a collaboration with students and faculty from Schools such as The Royal Academy of Art & Design (Copenhagen) and KISD (Køln), while participants from Japan and the USA may also feature.
 Sharing knowledge, methods and approaches to design issues shaped more by culture and context than by formal considerations allows students to explore complex issues and experiences of diverse users and stakeholders of contemporary design – whether these are artefacts, services or interactions

-You will study at GSA’s Creative Campus in the Highlands and Islands of Scotland.
-Located just outside Forres, the Creative Campus is a research and postgraduate teaching centre for international excellence in creativity and innovation.
+You will study at GSA’s Highlands and Islands campus.
+Located just outside Forres, the campus is a research and postgraduate teaching centre for international excellence in creativity and innovation.
 The combination of modern studio environment and workshop with a traditional highland setting offers a unique educational experience.
 We deliver Masters and PhD programmes, and the campus location enables us to research in geographically diverse and distributed contexts as well, as develop innovative forms of teaching with our academic partners around the world.

 How to Apply